 Even in the safest, most secluded suburbs of America, there is still potential for danger — and if you are a high net worth individual, this danger is compounded.
-After being surveilled for five months, on the morning of April 29, 1992, the president of Exxon International was kidnapped and held for $18 million ransom.
+After being surveilled for five months under executive protection, on the morning of April 29, 1992, the president of Exxon International was kidnapped and held for $18 million ransom.
 At the time, this was the largest ransom to date.

 In this episode, Fred and Philip Jett discuss the kidnapping and subsequent investigation behind the disappearance of Sidney Reso, President of Exxon International.
 The details of what unfolded on this seemingly routine morning and continued over the course of two months is unimaginable — from the coins needed for the hundreds of payphone calls, to the 12 ransom notes, to the logistics behind carrying 400 pounds of cash.